Returning to Country

 The sheep may be gone from this former pastoral station, but there’s no shortage of animals roaming its ancient woodlands and wildflower-strewn plains.

-The history of extensive clearing throughout south-west Western Australia makes the reserve an important refuge for animal and plant species that were once widespread in the region.
+The history of extensive clearing throughout south-west Western Australia makes it an important refuge for animals and plants once widespread in the region.

 The Reserve also extends into the more arid Eremean Province to the north, creating an interesting ‘melting pot’ of plant species.